xleonzhao/ccnp-encor/17-wireless.md

       * UDP port **5246**
   * DHCP and DNS information to suggest a list of controllers
     * DHCP option 43
+      * ex: `option 43 hex F104.AC10.3205`
+      * > The Option 43 hexadecimal string is assembled as a sequence of the TLV values for the Option 43 suboption.
+Type is always the suboption code 0xF1.
+Length is the number of controller management IP addresses times 4 in hex.
+Value is the IP address of the controller listed sequentially in hex.
+On this question, there is 1 controller with management interface IP addresses 172.16.50.5/24.
+The type is 0xf1.
+The length is 1 * 4 = 8 = 0x04.
+The mgmt IP addresses 172.16.50.5 translate to ac.10.32.05 (0xac103205).
+When the string is assembled, it yields f108c0a80a05c0a80a14.
+The Cisco IOS command that is added to the DHCP scope is: `option 43 hex f104ac103205`
     * dns name: **CISCO-CAPWAP-CONTROLLER.localdomain**
   * Plug-and-play with Cisco DNA Center
 #### router helper

 * if AP and WLC on different subnets